agt-the-walker/chess-utils/README.md

 ## double-pawn-moves

-This program prints the following statistics on provided FIDE Chess games for the player who castled first:
+This program prints the following statistics on provided FIDE Chess or Chess 960 games for the player who castled first:
 * number of pawns still on starting squares when he castles
 * number of double pawn moves before his opponent castles
 * number of double pawn moves after his opponent castles